Southern Style Buttermilk Fried Chicken is a classic

 Suggestions for Wine Pairings:

 This dish pairs well with a crisp acidic Riesling or an effervescent sparkling wine or champagne.
-The crisp acidity in both works well with the richness of the chicken.
+The crisp acidity works well with the richness of the chicken.

 Your weekday wine: